What can I find in INKA?

-Proposals for equal opportunity measures that have been tested at your institution are essential to INKA.
+Proposals for gender equality measures that have been tested at your institution are essential to INKA.
 New measures and information about completed measures keep INKA up to date and interesting.
-Equal opportunity officers at higher education institutions and non-university research institutions in Germany are encouraged to actively submit examples of relevant measures using the “Proposal form” section.
+Gender equality officers at higher education institutions and non-university research institutions in Germany are encouraged to actively submit examples of relevant measures using the “Proposal form” section.
 Here you will find a form and guidelines on submitting measures.

 First the proposal is checked.
 If there are any questions or the information provided is incomplete, it is returned for revision.
 After the proposal has been checked, GESIS decides whether to include it or not.
 You will be notified as to whether your proposal was accepted or not.

 If the decision is positive, the measure will be translated into English and then added to INKA in both German and English.
 INKA is updated on a quarterly basis, so it may take up to three months before a selected model becomes available online.
 You will receive a message from GESIS when your measure is available online.
 GESIS reserves the right to remove models again or change their status if necessary.
 You will be notified if this happens.

 What are the minimum requirements for proposing a measure?

 Gender equality measures put forward for inclusion in INKA must satisfy the following criteria: